ENG1-C1T2/York-Pirates/README.md

 2. Open Git Bash if you're on Windows, or just open the terminal if you're on Linux.

 3. `cd` into the parent directory where you want to place your copy of the project.
-For example, if you wanted to project to be located in `~/Projects/York-Pirates`, you would type '`cd ~/Projects`'.
+For example, if you wanted the project to be located in `~/Projects/York-Pirates`, you would type `cd ~/Projects`.

-4. Type '`git clone https://github.com/willburden/York-Pirates.git`' to create a local version of the repository in a folder called York-Pirates on your computer.
+4. Type `git clone https://github.com/willburden/York-Pirates.git` to create a local version of the repository in a folder called York-Pirates on your computer.

 5. You can now edit the files normally and make commits/push to the repository (see below).